travel germany

 Wernigerode: Center of the Harz

-Wernigerode is a gem, filled with street after street of old, half-timbered houses.
+Wernigerode is a gem, filled with street after street of half-timbered houses.
 The best part is wandering around the old town (Altstadt) soaking up the atmosphere.

-The Gothic town hall (Rathaus) was built in the 16th century and is an impressive (and red) building.
+The Gothic town hall (Rathaus) was built in the 16th century and is an impressive (and orange) building.
 It is on the main square along with houses built by the more prosperous town burghers.

 Like most of these small towns in the Harz, the main industry was mining silver and copper.
 Fortunately, most of these towns escaped the damage that fell upon many German cities during World War II.